Tiled maps

 5.3.2.
 General case (any camera, any map transformation)

 An alternative solution is to perform a proper collision check "what does the ray (implied by the mouse position) hit".
-This is a more general solution that works in all cases (even if you transform the map, direcly or by parent transform, or change camera to non-2D view).
+This is a more general solution that works in all cases (even if you transform the map, directly or by parent transform, or change camera to non-2D view).

-The MouseRayHit value is a list, from the innermost TCastleTransform that was hit by the ray to the root of the viewport (MyViewport.Items).
 You want to just access the point on your map that was picked (if any).
 Assuming your map is declared as Map: TCastleTiledMap; and you have a MyViewport: TCastleViewport; somewhere, you can do it like this:

 var